MohibShaikh/ThreatSentinel/README.md

 ## 🧠 How It Works

-The AITIA SOC Agent follows a sophisticated autonomous workflow that mimics human security analyst reasoning:
+The ThreatSentinel SOC Agent follows a sophisticated autonomous workflow that mimics human security analyst reasoning:

 ```mermaid
 graph TB